RobotLocomotion/drake/tools/workspace/gym_py/README.md

 =================

-`stable_baselines3` lags `gym` by more than `gym`'s deprecation window and does not document its compatiblity limit correctly (claims to support `gym`
+`stable_baselines3` lags `gym` by more than `gym`'s deprecation window and does not document its compatibility limit correctly (claims to support `gym`
 <0.24 but in fact uses classes removed in 0.22, for example).

 Because of this, it is unlikely that upgrading this package beyond 0.21 will